Sandy Tenant-Based Rental Assistance Program

 This program provides short-term, temporary tenant-based rental assistance in the form of a voucher to assist eligible low- and moderate-income households with their rent in the nine counties most impacted by Superstorm Sandy, which are Atlantic, Bergen, Cape May, Essex, Hudson, Middlesex, Monmouth, Ocean, and Union.

-- If the tenant previously received rental housing assistance from FEMA for Superstorm Sandy, the rental subsidy or the rental unit are no longer available.
+- Tenant must not be receiving any type of housing subsidy when applying to the program.
+For example, if the tenant received rental housing assistance from FEMA for Superstorm Sandy, the rental assistance must no longer available.

 Program Prioritization: Because of the limited federal funding available for the program, the following applicants will be given priority:

 - Tenants whose household gross incomes are at or below 30 percent of the Area Median Income for their county; and